fleaflet/flutter_map/docs/main-concepts/layers/polygon-layer.md

 ## Polygons (`polygons:`)

 As you can see `PolygonLayerOptions()` accepts list of `Polygon`s.
-Each determines the shape of a polygon by defining the `LatLng` of each corner. `flutter_map` will then draw a line between each coordinate, and fill it.
+Each determines the shape of a polygon by defining the `LatLng` of each corner. 'flutter_map' will then draw a line between each coordinate, and fill it.

 | Property             | Type                  | Defaults            | Description                                                |
 | :------------------- | :-------------------- | :------------------ | :--------------------------------------------------------- |